Allegheny County Sued Over Property Reassessments (Again)

-The suit is based upon the fact that since the Pennsylvania Supreme Court ruled last year that the 2002 base year is unconstitutional, that there should be a class action allowing for refunds to some 50,000 property owners.
+The suit is based upon the fact that since the Pennsylvania Supreme Court ruled that the 2002 base year is unconstitutional, that there should be a class action allowing for refunds to some 50,000 property owners.
 The plaintiffs are first seeking class action status, and then want to seek the property tax refunds.
 My opinion is that the plaintiffs are right, however, for the reasons that follow, the property taxes will never be refunded.

 For history purposes, the reason the Pennsylvania Supreme Court ruled that there was a lack of uniformity in Allegheny County was because the current system is unfair to property owners with declining values.

 For example, if a home sold in 2002 for $100,000 and then depreciated and sold again in 2008, for $50,000; should that property owner be forced to pay taxes on a value of $100,000 (the 02 value), even though it sold for half that amount six years later?
 Of course, not.
 This is one of the reasons why the 2002 base year was declared unconstitutional.
 The law does not allow the system to discriminate against certain property owners.